Why Strength Training Athletes should try Qigong for Mobility

 Qigong for Flexibility and Recovery

-Through dynamic, whole-body mobility exercises and an emphasis on proper breathing mechanics, Qigong is the perfect compliment to any strength training plan.
+Through dynamic, whole-body mobility exercises and an emphasis on proper breathing mechanics, Qigong is the perfect complement to any strength training plan.
 Once you’ve learned a few techniques from 5 Element Qigong, 5 Animal Qigong, or our online courses, you can practice Qigong to prevent mobility limitations and address the restrictions that inevitably develop with heavy lifting.
 To increase your mobility intelligence, follow our blog or sign up to our newsletter at the bottom of the page to receive regular updates on new blog posts, upcoming events, and White Tiger Qigong courses.